jjvanzon/JJs-Reference-Architecture/Namespaces, Assemblies and Folder Structure.md

 - JJ.__Business__.Ordering.__Validation__.Products

-The reason for ‘scrambling’ of technical and functional concerns, is rooted in that we are trying to project something 2-dimensional (funtional vs. technical) onto something sequential (written text).
+The reason for 'scrambling' of technical and functional concerns, is rooted in that we are trying to project something 2-dimensional (funtional vs. technical) onto something sequential (written text).
 We could artificially keep functionality together and technical things together:

 - __JJ.Ordering.Products__.Business.NHibernate.Validation
 - JJ.Ordering.Products.__Business.NHibernate.Validation__